 At the end of the day, make sure each branch is completely dry before storing your tree again.

 After you go to all the work to clean your artificial tree, make sure you have a good storage solution as well.
 Consider storing your tree in a zippered storage bag like this one – to make sure you keep as much dust, moisture, and allergens from collecting on your tree all those months it’s stored away.

 A zippered bag, instead of just a box, is a better way to store your tree to ensure the most dust is kept off your tree.Clean your artificial Christmas tree – don't buy a new one!
 Save that money!
 Click To Tweet

 When I set up my tree months later, I was so happy that the branches smelled fresh and clean and I did notice that my allergies were much more under control.
 Although this process to clean your tree may sound time consuming, it really is super easy, and has amazing results!
 It’s so worth it!

 Clean your artificial Christmas tree and everyone in your house will benefit!
+Don’t forget to snag Katrina’s Homemade All-Purpose Cleaner Recipe.
 Hope that helps!
 Let me know if you try this and what the results were!

 Don’t forget to grab my Get It Free Checklist before you go!